Spotting and Nuvaring

 My problem is that right now there doesn't seem to be another viable option other than going straight to the higher dose pill.
 The diaphragm is not an option since my Rav does not permit its use with spermicide, and that means an effectiveness of less than 85%.
 An IUD or any of the progesterone-only methods make me nervous since I have heard lots of stories about staining irregularly with them, and that won't improve my situation.
 The problem is that my OB, while having a lot of medical experience, does not comprehend the halachic aspect (as you said in your article on breakthrough bleeding, slight bleeding has no medical significance but has halachic significance).
 Any advice is welcomed.

 We're sorry to hear of your staining difficulties.

 With most hormonal contraceptives, 50% of women who have bleeding the first month improve by the second cycle.
 Therefore, it is worth giving the Nuvaring another month, despite the difficulties.
 If that does not work, then you might want to go back to the higher dose pill.

-You may want to refer your physician to our professional website www.jewishwomenshealth.org.
+You may want to refer your physician to our professional website www.jewishwomenshealth.org, also available as an app.
 The site is designed to enable health professionals, such as physicians, midwives, nurses, and psychologists, to understand the needs of halachically observant patients.